2012 Houston Dynamo season

-The 2012 Houston Dynamo season is the seventh season of the team's existence and the first season in their new soccer-specific stadium, BBVA Compass Stadium.
-The Dynamo will enter the season as both the defending MLS Cup runners-up and Texas Derby winners.
+The 2012 Houston Dynamo season was the seventh season of the team's existence and the first season in their new soccer-specific stadium, BBVA Compass Stadium.
+The Dynamo entered the season as both the defending MLS Cup runners-up and Texas Derby winners.
 The club also played in the 2012–13 CONCACAF Champions League.

+Houston would finish the season fifth in the Eastern Conference, making a run back to MLS Cup by defeating Chicago Fire in the wild-card round, upsetting top-seeded Sporting Kansas City in the conference semifinals, and seeing off D.C.
+United in the conference finals.
+The 2011 runners-up came up short against defending champions LA Galaxy in the final by a 3–1 scoreline.
+As of 2024, this is the Dynamo's most recent MLS Cup appearance.